ArmageddonGames/Spirit/Current To Do list.md

 # CURRENT TO DO LIST

-[x] Rewrite the movement types to remove the need for X/Y movement vars in the work arrays.

-[x] Import changes made in Ryuu and 24th Hour Heroes.

-[x] Write in basic sideview physics

-[ ] Clean up the header and remove useless and redundant stuff from it
+[x] Clean up the header and remove useless and redundant stuff from it

-[ ] Restructure the header to make better use of namespaces.
+[x] Restructure the header to make better use of namespaces.

 [ ] Finish the basic move types